-- In the Username and Password boxes, type the log-in user ID and password to use to connect to the server.
+- In the Username and Password boxes, type the username and password to connect to the server.
 If set, these will override the credentials defined in the Nexus server configuration.

-- Finish saving the trigger, as described in Create a release trigger.
+- Save the trigger, as described in Create a release trigger.